IntroToMachineLearnin/MachineLearningProject/README.md

 - We were unable to get our own personal data from Spotify itself.
 - It could take upwards of 30 days for it to be collected by Spotify and then delievered to us.

+# CHANGE OF PLANS
+- So after discovering that it was gonna take too long to get our personal data from Spotify.
+- We ended up using a dataset from Kaggle instead as that was readily avaliable.